-- exemption from income tax for ten years, subject to reinvestment in the development of the investment project; - exemption from VAT on the import of new equipment for own use; - ▶ the possibility of granting benefits for real estate taxation on the territory of industrial parks by decision of the local authority; - exemption from import duty taxation of new equipment imported by participants of industrial parks for their use; - non-refundable financing to arrange an industrial park and/or construction of related infrastructure facilities (highways, communication lines, heat, gas, water and electricity, utilities, etc.); - ▶ compensation for connecting to engineering grids (incl. compensation for connecting to the electric grid, national railway system, gas-, heat- and water supply networks); state incentives may be granted to one applicant for each type of state incentive for a total amount not exceeding UAH 150 million (≈ USD 3.59 mil).
+- exemption from income tax for ten years, subject to reinvestment in the development of the investment project; - exemption from VAT on the import of new equipment for own use; - the possibility of granting benefits for real estate taxation on the territory of industrial parks by decision of the local authority; - exemption from import duty taxation of new equipment imported by participants of industrial parks for their use; - non-refundable financing to arrange an industrial park and/or construction of related infrastructure facilities (highways, communication lines, heat, gas, water and electricity, utilities, etc.); - compensation for connecting to engineering grids (incl. compensation for connecting to the electric grid, national railway system, gas-, heat- and water supply networks).

-Initiators of industrial parks Land of state or communal property Private property lands State authorities, local self-government bodies, which are empowered to dispose of land plots, as well as tenants Owners or tenants (legal entities or individuals)
+Initiators of industrial parks

+Land of state or communal property Private property lands State authorities, local self-government bodies, which are empowered to dispose of land plots, as well as tenants Owners or tenants (legal entities or individuals)